 TIPS FOR SIGNING AGREEMENT BETWEEN BUILDING CONTRACTOR AND OWNER IN BANGALORE

 Before signing a construction agreement between Owner and Civil Contractor, One should ensure that all the items are covered properly so that there will be sufficient legal protection.

 The risk factors should be included in the contract so that the interests of the House owner will be protected.
 If you fail to read the written agreement, you will not be in a defensive position.
 The delivery of products and services will be mentioned in the contract between the owner and the contractor.

-If the Agreement is signed, it cannot be changed later unless it is agreed by both parties.
-One should be satisfied with the contract terms that is mutually benefits both parties (Owner and Civil contractors) .
+If the Agreement is signed, it cannot be changed later unless it is agreed upon by both parties.
+One should be satisfied with the contract terms that is mutual benefits both parties (Owner and Civil contractors).
 If you are not satisfied with the contract terms, you should be able to negotiate with the contractor.